JamesVentures/james/README.md

 After a proposal has completed its grace period, anyone can call `processProposal` to tally the votes and either accept or reject it.
 The caller receives 0.1 ETH as a reward.

 1. Sets `proposal.processed = true` to prevent duplicate processing.
-2. Update `totalSharesRequested` to deduct the proposal shares requested.
+2. Update `totalSharesRequested` to deduct the proposal bonds requested.
 3. Determine if the proposal passed or failed based on the votes and whether or not the dilution bound was exceeded.
 4. If the proposal passed (and was not aborted):
     4.1.
-If the applicant is an existing member, add the requested shares to their existing shares.
+If the applicant is an existing member, add the requested bonds to their existing bonds.
     4.2.
 If the applicant is a new member, save their data and set their default `delegateKey` to be the same as their member address.
         4.2.1.
 For new members, if the member address is taken by an existing member's `delegateKey` forcibly reset that member's `delegateKey` to their member address.
     4.3.
 Update the `totalShares`.